-In this week’s Economic Report, Dr. Rick Harper discusses the latest report from the International Monetary Fund (IMF) projecting economic growth for 2014.
+In this week’s Economic Report, Dr. Rick Harper discusses several recently announced economic developments in Northwest Florida.

-In this week’s Economic Report, Dr. Rick Harper discusses the importance of the month of July to Northwest Florida’s tourism industry.
+In this week’s Economic Report, Dr. Rick Harper discusses the big holiday shopping days of Black Friday and Cyber Monday.

 Of course, Black Friday is starting earlier, now on Thanksgiving Day for some retail outlets.